TomKalders/FlowField/README.md

 ## Implementation
 Most of the code resides in the FlowField.h & FlowField.cpp files.

-I first started by creating a new node types for the provided graphs (in EGraphNodeType.h).
+I first started by creating new node types for the provided graphs (in EGraphNodeType.h).
   * FlowfieldNode: This holds the cost and direction.
   * IntegrationfieldNode: This holds the integration cost.